Tag: Eve Vorster

 The day before we were to leave I stripped the drums and put in the new shoes.
 Does that sound right?
 It was a fiddly job and took ages to get right, the springs kept springing.
 Testing them entailed many trips up and down Hillside Road under the closed arch of the big old London Plane trees.
 Luckily it’s a cul-de-sac.
 Jamming on brakes I would go screeching into the left gutter, then I’d go home and adjust the whatevers and then go slewing into the right gutter.
 Then beertime came and it had to be good enough.

-A raucous year-end party ensued and unfortunately Brauer had invited himself.
-So even more beer than normal was swallowed and cleverer and cleverer.
+I had wanted to go to bed early, of course, but a raucous year-end party ensued and unfortunately Brauer had invited himself, so even more beer than normal was swallowed and cleverer and cleverer.

-In the wee hours he spotted the grey and grey Opel Concorde sitting sleekly in the driveway, poised for its long journey to that last outpost of the British Empire.
+In the wee hours he spotted the grey and grey Opel Concorde sitting sleekly in 4 Hillside’s circular driveway, poised for its long journey to that last outpost of the British Empire.
 His drink-addled brain (brain?) had recently been thinking (thinking?) about the Mercedes “pagoda roof” sports car classic and he decided my car needed a conversion, so he danced on the roof in his old blue suede shoes (think I’m kidding?
 I’ll show you a photo).
 And the more us sensible people told him to stop the more he danced.
 You know how he is.
+Dancing was a thing with him.

 He thought he was doing this – and in fact had the cheek to suggest I should pay him for enhancing the Opel: